LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

-Similar to including instructions in its functionality description, a plugin could instruct the LLM platform via its response to always send user prompts on a particular topic to the plugin.
+\textbf{Inject malicious response.} Similar to including instructions in its functionality description, a plugin could instruct the LLM platform via its response to always send user prompts on a particular topic to the plugin.